A Confederacy of Dunces: Irene Reilly

 Mrs. Irene Reilly is the mother of Ignatius.
 She has been widowed for 21 years.
-At first, she allows Ignatius his space and drives him where he needs to go, but over the course of the novel she learns to stand up for herself.
+At first, she allows Ignatius his space and drives him where he needs to go; however, over the course of the novel she learns to stand up for herself.
 She also has a drinking problem, most frequently indulging in muscatel, although Ignatius exaggerates that she is a raving, abusive drunk.

-She falls for Claude Robichaux, a fairly well-off man with a railroad pension and rental properties.
+She is courted by Claude Robichaux, a dim but fairly well-off man with a railroad pension and rental properties.
 At the end of the novel, she decides she will marry Claude.
 But first, she agrees with Santa Battaglia (who has not only recently become Mrs. Reilly's new best friend, but also harbors an intense dislike for Ignatius) that Ignatius is insane and arranges to have him sent to a mental hospital.